Rald10/3MTT-Knowledge-Showcase/README.md

 ---

-## ✅ Sample `requirements.txt`:
+## ✅ `requirements.txt`:

-Here’s a basic version for your phishing email detector:
+Here’s a basic version for the phishing email detector:

 ```
 streamlit